Mícheál Ó Cléirigh: Background and early life

 Grandson of Tuathal Ó Cléirigh, a chief of the sept of Uí Chléirigh in Donegal, he was born in Kilbarron near Creevy, between Rossnowlagh and Ballyshannon on Donegal Bay.
-He was baptised Tadhg Ó Cléirigh and was known by the nickname Tadhg an tSléibhe (meaning Tadhg of the mountain), but took the name of Mícheál when he became a Franciscan friar.
-He was the youngest of four sons of Donnchadh Ó Cléirigh and his mother was Onóra Ultach.
-Of his older brothers were Uilliam, Conaire and Maolmhuire, Conaire is known to have worked on the annals as a scribe, while Maolmhuire also became a Franciscan at Louvain.
+He was baptised Tadhg Ó Cléirigh, and was known by the nickname Tadhg an tSléibhe (meaning "Tadhg of the mountain"), but took the name of Mícheál when he became a member of the Order of Friars Minor, commonly known as the Franciscan friars.
+He was the youngest of four sons of Donnchadh Ó Cléirigh, and his mother was Onóra Ultach.
+Of his older brothers Uilliam, Conaire and Maolmhuire, Conaire is known to have worked on the annals as a scribe, while Maolmhuire also became a Franciscan friar at Louvain.
 Micheál was a cousin of Lughaidh Ó Cléirigh (fl.
 1595–1630), also famous as an Irish historian and author of one of the major sources of the annals.

 As a member of one of the foremost learned families of Gaelic Ireland, Ó Cléirigh received a wide-ranging and thorough education.
 He records that he was taught, for instance, by Baothgalach Mac Aodhagáin, a learned cleric active in County Tipperary, who became the Bishop of Elphin.
 Tadhg followed Maolmhuire to continental Europe some time after the Flight of the Earls.
 He may be the Don Tadeo Cleri who was serving as a soldier in Spain in July 1621.
-At some point before March 1623 he became a lay brother of the Franciscan order.
-He was never ordained a priest.
+At some point before March 1623 he became a lay brother of the Franciscan Order, never becoming ordained a priest.